nickscottprior/stitt/README.md

 **For a detailed guide to using STITT, see the [Documentation](#documentation) section further below.**

+Here is a video on how to use STITT: https://vimeo.com/889388540

 ## New in version 1.4c

 * bug fix for adding new lines to a paragraph in Chrome